"And this light-passing sphere": Russian astronomer discovers 15th comet in his career

 The star guest will pass perihelion in June 2026

-Russian astronomer Gennady Borisov, working in Crimea, announced the discovery of a comet.
-The object was discovered on the night of May 2 to 3 during observations in the village of Nauchny.
+Russian astronomer Gennady Borisov, working in Crimea, has announced the discovery of a comet.
+The object was discovered on the night of May 2nd to 3rd during observations in the village of Nauchny.
 The comet was located in the northern part of the sky, near the North Star, and waited more than two weeks for confirmation at the Minor Planet Center.
 It was named C/2025 J1 (Borisov).

 According to Borisov, the comet moves in a parabolic orbit, almost perpendicular to the ecliptic, and its orbital period is extremely long.
 The closest approach to the Sun (perihelion) will occur in June 2026.
-By this time, the brightness of the comet will reach 17.5 stellar magnitude, which will make it visible in powerful telescopes.
+By this time, the comet's brightness will reach 17.5 magnitude, making it visible in powerful telescopes.
 The size of the nucleus is estimated at 7–10 kilometers.
 Gennady Borisov also emphasized that the comet can only be seen with powerful telescopes.

-Borisov uses a self-assembled reflecting telescope, with which he previously discovered the first interstellar comet 2I/Borisov in 2019.
+Borisov uses a self-assembled reflector telescope, with which he previously discovered the first interstellar comet 2I/Borisov in 2019.
 Today, he ranks second in the world in the number of comets discovered.

-Sodium tail of Mercury for the first time in Russia was filmed by NSU astronomers
+Sodium tail of Mercury first filmed in Russia by NSU astronomers

-The secret of the second planet: Roscosmos declassified the documents of the Venera-Halley project
+The secret of the second planet: Roscosmos declassified documents of the Venera-Gallei project

 Forty fiery arrows per hour: the maximum activity of the Eta Aquarids meteor shower is expected on May 6